techMathGroup/openHFDIB-DEM/README.md

 Finally, doxygen documentation for the library is available at http://docs.isoz.eu.

+For the installation guide and detailed tutorials, see our repo wiki (https://github.com/techMathGroup/openHFDIB-DEM/wiki/)

 If you need to contact the authors in matters regarding openHFDIB-DEM, please do so via email: openhfdib-dem@it.cas.cz

 Cite this work as
 -----------------
 * Isoz, M.; Kotouč Šourek, M.; Studeník, O.; Kočí, P.: Hybrid fictitious domain-immersed boundary solver coupled with discrete element method for simulations of flows laden with arbitrarily-shaped particles.
 Computers & Fluids, 244 (2022) 105538, DOI: 10.1016/j.compfluid.2022.105538
+* Kotouč Šourek, M.; Studeník, O.; Isoz, M.;  Kočí, P.: Viscosity prediction for dense suspensions of non-spherical particles based on CFD-DEM simulations.
+Powder Technology, 444 (2024) 120067, DOI:10.1016/j.powtec.2024.120067
 * Studeník, O.; Kotouč Šourek, M.; Isoz, M.: Octree-generated virtual mesh for improved contact resolution in CFD-DEM coupling.
 In Proceedings Topical Problems of Fluid Mechanics 2022, Prague, 2022, Edited by David Šimurda and Tomáš Bodnár, pp. 151-158, DOI: 10.14311/TPFM.2022.021
-* Kotouč Šourek, M.; Isoz, M.: Estimating rheological properties of suspensions formed of arbitrarily-shaped particles via CFD-DEM.
-In Proceedings Topical Problems of Fluid Mechanics 2022, Prague, 2022, Edited by David Šimurda and Tomáš Bodnár, pp. 103-110, DOI: 10.14311/TPFM.2022.015

 License
 -------